-Knit Fabrics Challenge 2017 | A Closer Look - Threads
+Top 5 Winners of the 2017 Threads magazine Knit Fabrics Challenge

 Judy’s ensemble includes a black shell with a slightly twisted design, and wide-legged pants made of copper-sequined black knit.
 The pants feature a black leather yoke that ties in front.

-A black ponte-knit blazer sports an asymmetrical collar, with black leather lapels.
+A black ponte-knit blazer sports an asymmetrical collar with black leather lapels.

+For a more in-depth look at the details of the 2017 winning designs, read “The Knit Fabrics Challenge” by Carol J. Fresia in Threads #197.

-If you enjoyed seeing these creative designs, follow the links below to learn more about past Threads/ASDP challenges.
+Follow the links below to learn more about past Threads/ASDP challenges.

 “The Innovative Lace Challenge”